-- Perform automated static security scans with SAST to cover all your application code.
+- Perform automated static security scans with SAST to cover all code.

-- Perform automated dynamic security scans with IAST (for enterprise web apps & APIs) or DAST (for simple web apps or where not access to the runtime environment exist.
+- Perform automated dynamic security scans with IAST (for enterprise web apps & APIs) or DAST (for simple web apps or where no access to the runtime environment exists.
 Depending on the tool and technologies scanned, you may be able to replace some SAST scans with IAST in some cases.

-- Scan your 3rd party automatically dependencies with SCA, if not already integrated in your IAST (or SAST) solution.
+- Scan your 3rd party automatically dependencies with SCA, if not already integrated into your IAST (or SAST) solution.

 And of course, none of these tools can replace your own functional security tests (e.g. to test access controls, user registration/login, or other security-relevant business logic).
 Also, as mentioned, some form of fuzz testing could also be automated using custom security tests if desired.